PlaidCloud/website/content/en/docs/concepts/storage/volumes.md

 {{< /note >}}

 Quobyte supports the {{< glossary_tooltip text="Container Storage Interface" term_id="csi" >}}.
-CSI is the recommended plugin to use Quobyte volumes inside Kubernetes.
+CSI is the recommended plugin to use Quobyte volumes inside PlaidCloud.
 Quobyte's GitHub project has [instructions](https://github.com/quobyte/quobyte-csi#quobyte-csi) for deploying Quobyte using CSI, along with examples.

 ### rbd